 A fuel injection system with an electronically controlled fuel induction can constantly tweak the fuel delivery to the cylinders delivering better performance.
 A carburetor is unable to measure the correct air-fuel ratio and struggles with changing air pressure and fuel temperature.

 A fuel injection system precisely delivers fuel in the right amount and can tweak it according to several parameters resulting is less fuel wastage and better fuel efficiency.
-A carburetor is unable to adjust the fuel ratio according to the engine conditions.
+A carburettor is unable to adjust the fuel ratio according to the engine conditions.